 Field Inlet Drainage System Feature Potential Defect Conditions When Maintenance Is Needed Minimum Performance Standard • Note: table spans multiple pages.
-Settlement/ Misalignment If failure of basin has created a safety, function, or design problem.
-Basin replaced or repaired to design standards.
 Vegetation Inhibiting Vegetation growing across and blocking more than 10% of the basin opening.
 No vegetation blocking opening to basin.
 System Vegetation growing in inlet/outlet pipe joints that is more than six inches tall and less than six inches apart.
 No vegetation or root growth present.
-Contaminants and Pollution Any evidence of oil, gasoline, contaminants or other pollutants.
-Sheen, obvious oil or other contaminants present.
+Contaminants and Pollution Any evidence of oil, gasoline, contaminants, or other pollutants.
+Sheen, obvious oil, or other contaminants present.
 Identify and remove source, AND Report to Clark County Clean Water Program.
 No contaminants or pollutants present.
 Metal Grates Grate Not in Place Cover is missing or only partially in place.
 Any open field inlet requires maintenance.
 Field inlet cover is closed.
 Grate Opening Unsafe Grate with opening wider than 3 inches.
 Grate opening meets design standards.
 Trash and Debris Trash and debris that is blocking more than 20% of grate surface inletting capacity.
 Grate free of trash and debris.
 Damaged or Missing Grate missing or broken member(s) of the grate.
 Grate is in place and meets design standards.